bsmith89/StrainFacts-manuscript/doc/submission.md

 annealing period, when parameters had not improved for 100 steps, the learning rate was halved until it had fallen below 10-6, at which point we considered parameters to have converged.

+These hyperparameters were selected through manual optimization and we found that they gave reasonable performance across the diverse datasets in this study.

 The number of strains parameterized by our model was chosen as follows.
 For comparisons to SCGs, the number of strains was set at 30% of the number of